 Keep in mind that – like us – pets may act differently during times of stress, such as a natural disaster.
 They may not be as predictable as normal.
 They could become more withdrawn, nervous or even a bit more aggressive.
 It is critical to always know where your pet is, and that you have control of him or her.

-Basic safety considerations also include always having a sufficient supply of any medications, supplements, or vitamins that your pets may require.
+Basic safety considerations also include always having a sufficient supply of any medications, supplements, or vitamins that your pets may require like their glucosamine for dogs or turmeric supplements.
 If you have a pet that normally takes medication to help them calm down during thunderstorms or other loud events, make sure that medicine is readily accessible.

 It is important to keep your pets up-to-date on all of their shots.
 In the preparation period of a predictable disaster, veterinarians can quickly get backlogged with their four-legged patients, trying to catch up on prescriptions and shots prior to an impending issue.
 During and following a disaster, access to veterinary care can be limited or even nonexistent.